Lukas-Malthe-MSc/orbit/README.md

 - **`--checkpoint model_999.pt`**: Specifies the checkpoint file to load the trained model.
 Replace `model_999.pt` with the path to the desired model checkpoint.

 These commands will train and test your DRL agent within the F1TENTH environment using the Orbit framework.
 Make sure to replace the placeholders with your actual run identifiers and model checkpoints.

+## Recommendations for Continuing this Work

+This project was developed using the Orbit framework, which has recently been renamed to Isaac Lab.
+With this new release, significant changes have been made to the framework, rendering the code in this repository incompatible with the new Isaac Lab framework.

+To continue this work, we recommend the following steps:

+1. **Familiarize Yourself with Isaac Lab**: Start by exploring the new Isaac Lab framework and its features.
+Read the documentation, go through the tutorials, and experiment with some examples to understand the capabilities of the updated framework.

+2. **Re-implement the F1TENTH Racing Environment**:
+   - **Import F1TENTH Assets**: Begin by importing the F1TENTH assets and spawning them in the scene.
+   - **Integrate Modules**: The next steps involve integrating the lidar sensor module and Ackermann steering actions.
+Refer to the specific files in the directory structure mentioned above to guide your focus.

+By following these steps, you can adapt and continue the project within the new Isaac Lab framework effectively.

 ---